Kwon770/vanilla-redux/README.md

 ### 1. Single source of truth

-The state of your whole application is stored in an object tree within a single store
+The state of your whole application is stored in an object tree within a single-store

 ### 2. State is read-only